prof18/marcogomiero.com/content/posts/drafts/kmp-existing-project.md

 #### Pack for Xcode

-On newly created KMP projects, there is a Gradle task, named **`packForXcode`**, that automatically builds the framework and place it in a specific build folder.
+On newly created KMP projects, there is a Gradle task, named **`packForXcode`**, that automatically builds the framework and places it in a specific build folder.

 ```kotlin
 val packForXcode by tasks.creating(Sync::class) {